Thank you for reading our post, please rate this article at the end.

 1997 | 21 | M-823 MAC | $6,632 | $1,650 | 75.1% |

 What immediately catches the eye is the 23.9% depreciation of the 2018 M-823D camping trailer.
-Simply put, this camping trailer was losing a bit over 20% of its value after leaving the manufacturer.
+This camping trailer lost over 20% of its value after leaving the manufacturer.

-That’s quite a bit lower than the 30% you are going to see in most cases.
+That’s slightly lower than the 30% you will see in most cases.
 And if you continue to look through the chart, you could notice the long-term effects of this lower initial devaluation.
 For example, the models of this particular RV line have been reaching half their original price in the 8th or 9th years due to the lower initial depreciation.

-However, the actual rate of depreciation didn’t change that much in comparison to the other two RVs.
-We’ll cover this aspect a bit later when we compare the data of all the RVs we examined.
+However, the actual depreciation rate didn’t change much compared to the other two RVs.
+We’ll cover this aspect later when we compare the data of all the RVs we examined.

-Another interesting thing with this model line is that we can more or less clearly see which models hit their scrap value this year.
-2004 and 2005 M-823D models most likely hit their scrap value because their average retail prices both sit at $3,400.
+Another interesting thing with this model line is that we can more or less see which models hit their scrap value this year.
+2004 and 2005 M-823D models most likely hit their scrap value because their average retail prices are $3,400.

 Because these models have hit their scrap value, their depreciation has stopped, as could be evident from their total depreciation.
-The 1997-2001 models sit between 75.1 and 78.8%, depending on the original list price, while the 2004 and 2005 models lost 64.1-65.3% of their value.
+The 1997-2001 models’ depreciation ranges between 75.1 and 78.8%, depending on the original list price, while the 2004 and 2005 models lost 64.1-65.3% of their value.

 RV depreciation across different classes

-Now that we have examined each of the 3 RV model lines, let’s compare their results and see whether or not the depreciation rates are the same for all of them.
+Now that we have examined each of the 3 RV model lines, let’s compare their results and see whether the depreciation rates are the same for all of them.

 Year | Year # | Jayco Greyhawk C Class motorhome | Winnebago Adventurer A Class motorhome | Forest River Classic Series camping trailer |